 Our recipe details how to cook classic hard-boiled eggs.
 If you prefer a runnier yolk, follow these variations:

-• For soft-boiled eggs: For boiled eggs with a runny yolk, follow the recipe but let the eggs stand in the water for 90 seconds to two minutes.
+- For soft-boiled eggs: For boiled eggs with a runny yolk, follow the recipe but let the eggs stand in the water for only 4 to 5 minutes.

-• For a medium-boiled egg: For boiled eggs with a jammy center, let the eggs sit for between one minute and 45 seconds and two minutes and 15 seconds.
+- For a medium-boiled egg: For boiled eggs with a jammy center, let the eggs sit for between 6 and 7 minutes.

 Directions